Andy Taylor (The Andy Griffith Show)

 Sheriff Andrew Jackson "Andy" Taylor is the lead character on The Andy Griffith Show, an American sitcom which aired on CBS, (1960–1968).
-He also appears in the Gomer Pyle, U.S.M.C. episode "Opie Joins the Marines", made a cameo appearance in the USMC episode "Gomer Goes Home," five episodes of Mayberry R.F.D.
-(1968–1971) and the reunion television film Return to Mayberry (1986).
+He also appears in the Gomer Pyle, U.S.M.C. episode "Opie Joins the Marines," five episodes of Mayberry R.F.D.
+(1968–1971), and the reunion television film Return to Mayberry (1986).
+He made a cameo appearance in the Gomer Pyle, U.S.M.C. episode "Gomer Goes Home."
 The character made his initial appearance in an episode of The Danny Thomas Show entitled "Danny Meets Andy Griffith."
 In the CBS special The Andy Griffith - Don Knotts - Jim Nabors Show (1965), Andy and Barney are featured in a musical sketch about their friendship and recreate some classic moments between the characters.
 Andy Griffith, as Sheriff Taylor, also has a brief comedy cameo in Rowan and Martin at the Movies (1969), a PSA short subject promoting the purchase of U.S. Savings Bonds.
 Griffith appeared with costar Ron Howard in character as Andy and Opie Taylor in a 2008 commercial for the presidential campaign of Barack Obama.
 Andy Taylor appeared in all 249 episodes of The Andy Griffith Show and was played by comedian, musician, and actor Andy Griffith.

 Home life

 Andy Taylor lives in the fictional, sleepy community of Mayberry, North Carolina.
 Andy is a widower and father to one young son, Opie.
 In the backdoor pilot episode from The Danny Thomas Show, viewers learn Andy lost his wife when Opie was "the least little speck of a baby."
-In the first episode of the show Andy has a maid that is getting married and moving away.
+In the first episode of the show Andy has a maid who is getting married and moving away.